OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

    See the presentation *Saving Power with Slurm by Ole Nielsen* in the Slurm_publications_ page.

+   Since the official RPM repos may contain old versions, it may be necessary to build newer ``freeipmi`` RPMs from a development version (such as master), see the section on :ref:`ipmi-power-monitoring`.

 2. If you want to build the **Slurm REST API** daemon named slurmrestd_ (from Slurm_ 20.02 and newer), then you must install these prerequisites also::